tomnaylor/Formula-One-Predictor-and-Stats/README.md

 Both JavaScript files have been thru the JS hint app as direct input and show no errors.

 #### Lighthouse
-Lightroom original performance 81% - new 87%. accessibility 87% - new 100% (img alt tags)
+I used lighthouse on both the desktop and mobile versions of the site.
+The original performance score was 81% - new 96% (80 for mobile).
+You can view the [desktop report](assets/readme/lighthouse-desktop-report-final.pdf) and the [mobile report](assets/readme/lighthouse-mobile-report-final.pdf) or run a local copy using Chromes dev tools.

 ### Testing against the user Stories